 Lastly, high-profile weighting separates diamonds from other stones.
 Scales designed to weigh carats can reveal very small differences in weight between stones.
 When a stone shows too much difference, it's not a real diamond – natural or synthetic.

 What does this all mean for synthetic diamonds?
 Value is always based on perception and worth.
 Polls of the public and diamond price points both reveal that synthetic diamonds are simply not as highly sought out or as valued as natural diamonds.

 This makes a great deal of sense.
 Diamonds are still prized as an expression of love.
 There's a powerful caution among customers when it comes to trusting lab-made diamonds with this emotion.

 Ideally, love is everlasting.
 That's supposed to be symbolized by a stone made in a lab in a week or a month?
 Natural diamonds can take more than a billion years to form and be uncovered.
-They have untold experiences being formed deep within the earth we live on.
+They have untold experiences while being formed deep within the earth.
 Each natural diamond is the result of a process that began long before humanity existed.
 It has earned its place as a symbol of love and care.

 Nothing synthetic can match the story of a natural diamond.
-The symbol that shoppers seek to express something timeless must itself be timeless.
-They simply don't trust a synthetically created diamond that never took that same journey.
-It hasn't earned its place as a symbol of love.
+The symbol with which we seek to express something timeless must itself be timeless.
+Customers simply don't trust the journey of a synthetically created diamond.
+A synthetic diamond hasn't earned its place as a symbol of love.
 That is the message that customers still see when it comes to the choice between natural stones and synthetic ones.